demisto/content/Packs/EWS/Integrations/EWSO365/README.md

 The EWS O365 integration implants EWS leading services.
 The integration allows getting information on emails and activities in a target mailbox, and some active operations on the mailbox such as deleting emails and attachments or moving emails from folder to folder.

+The integration will use the UPN parameter as the target mailbox if it's different from the Email Address, otherwise, the Email Address is used.

 ## EWS O365 Playbook

 *   Get Original Email - EWS